jguegant/tech.blog/content/C++/thread-safe-multi-type-map.md

         return EXIT_SUCCESS;
     }

 **Variadic templates** are very interesting and I wouldn't be able to cover all their features within this post.
 It roughly feels like functional programming using your compiler, and even some **Haskellers** might listen to you if you bring that topic during a dinner.
-For those interested, I would challenge them to write a type-safe version **printf** using variadic templates and take a look at this [reference](http://en.cppreference.com/w/cpp/language/parameter_pack).
+For those interested, I would challenge them to write a type-safe version of **printf** using variadic templates with the help of this [reference](http://en.cppreference.com/w/cpp/language/parameter_pack).
 After that, you will run and scream of fear at the precense of **C**'s **vargs**.

 ##### "Variadic" inheritance:
 Sometimes during my programming sessions, I have a very awkward sensation that my crazy code will never compile and, yet, I finally see "build finished" in my terminal.
 I am talking about that kind of Frankenstein constructions: